blaylockbk/pyBKB_v2/OpenScienceGrid/README.md

     # HTS is the 'HRRR-statistic time series'

 #### Generating Point Time Series with List Comprehensions
-The time series can be generated on a single processer.
+The time series can be generated on a single processor.
 The speed of these list comprehensions varies.
 Sometimes it takes 10 minutes, other times it take as little as one minute.
 I'm not sure the reasoning.

     import h5py
     variable = 'TMP_2_m'